AbdoElsaed/CRYPTO/README.md

 # CRYPTO
-I've created this Application as a Side-Project while studying "Computer Security" Subject as a CS Student.
+I've created this application as a side-project while studying "Computer Security" subject as a CS student.

-The App can be considered as a Reference for Cryptography Algorithms.
+The spp can be considered as a reference for cryptography algorithms.

-Included Cryptography Algorithms are built in JavaScript.
+Included cryptography algorithms are built in JavaScript.

-Available Algorithms so far:
+Available algorithms so far:

 * Caesar algorithm